Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/test.typ

 )

 == Conclusion
-We are very pleased with the results.
-From the ground, the wall stakes are 26 inches tall.
-We have more than enough clearance to score rings on the wall stake.
-It is important to note that for the robot to score on the wall stakes, we need to lower the four-bar when the ring is hovering over the wall stake.
+Although the ladybrown did not meet our hypothesis, we are still happy with the results.
+The ladybrown PID macro slowed the rotation slightly, but this is a necessary trade-off for efficiency.